CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 const result = console.log("hello world");
 ```

 When this program is executed, the variable `result` will evaluate to `undefined`.
+This is potentially confusing as `console.log` contains instructions that do something. `console.log` _does_ have an effect: it logs values to the console.
+However, inside our program, `console.log` doesn't produce an output that we can store in a variable.

 :::info
 `undefined` is a data type in JavaScript often used to represent the absence of a specific value